Your Holiday Marketing Ideas

 - Kwanzaa – Dec 26 – Jan 1

-It’s been a rough year for sure, but you can still take advantage of the last few months of the year and prepare for the holidays.
+It continued to be a rough year for some businesses, but you can still take advantage of the last few months of the year and prepare for the holidays.

 You want to reward your loyal customers, email subscribers, and social media followers, so create exclusive deals.
 Give them a sneak peek at the sales you’re planning a few days beforehand, so they feel like they get special treatment.